duyleekun/fbcrawl-colly/README.md

 This project is to crawl mbasic.facebook.com using GO Colly.

-Ruby gem will available to use
+Ruby gem is only client for GRPC colly service

 ## Installation